Gulfport Community Update

 10:30 a.m. – Spanish Intermediate

 10:30 a.m. & 6 p.m. – Chair Yoga

 - Food Pantry Bags Disbursed: 13

 Due to the global COVID-19 pandemic all Cultural Facilities events are cancelled until further notice

-Recreation Center Staff continues to provide services via phone & email, and to sanitize and disinfect the facility throughout the day.
+Recreation Center Staff continue to clean, sanitize and disinfect the facility regularly throughout the day.

-Marivel Gutierrez attended an R3 Program meeting on Thursday.
+Marivel Gutierrez attended the Senior Staff meeting on Wednesday

 Calls for service:

 - 2 Vehicle crashes